 - The total amount after taxes and payment method.

 The process for de-registering as self-employed is easier than the registration process.
 You simply have to go to the Social Security Fund’s Provincial Directorate (Dirección Provincial de Tesorería de la Seguridad Social) and fill in form TA.0521.

 This process is mandatory if you de-register, and notifying Social Security is also your responsibility.
 If you don’t, you may be fined by the Social Security General Fund.

 The de-registration will start to apply the month after you requested it.

 Pay your quota by direct debit with N26

 To get up and running with your business, you’ll need a bank account you can pay your quota from.
 With the N26 online bank account, you can set up direct debits for this and other bills, set daily spending limits, and receive instant notifications after every transaction.
 Simply put—you get more control over your finances.

 Opening an N26 bank account doesn’t require any paperwork, either.
-The whole process is 100% digital and won’t take you more than 8 minutes.
+The whole process is 100% digital and won’t take you more than a few minutes.
 Why not get access to features to make managing your money—and your business—that much easier?
 Compare accounts today and find the one that works best for you.

 Related articlesThese might also interest you

 Kicking off your freelance career in Spain as a foreigner?
 Here’s what you need to know.